NerioVillalobos/sf-recoder/README.md

 ### Recording tips

-- Ignore App Launcher noise: clicks on the waffle button or the "Search apps and items" input are intentionally skipped.
-Land directly on the target page with `start.retURL` instead of relying on the App Launcher flow.
+- App Launcher flows are captured via role selectors: waffle `{"type":"role","role":"button","name":"App Launcher"}`, search box `{"type":"role","role":"searchbox","name":"Search apps and items..."}`, and app choices such as `{"type":"role","role":"option","name":"Field Service Settings"}`.
+You can still land directly with `start.retURL`, but the recorder no longer discards these interactions.
 - When a click hits a small `+` expander in the left nav, the recorder walks up to the parent item and captures the section label (for example `{ "type": "text", "text": "Optimization" }`).
 - Lightning status summaries such as `"4 statuses selected"` are rewritten to a contextual XPath pointing at the combobox button inside the correct card/field (for example the Resource Schedule Optimization → Pin Criteria selector shown below).
 - Prefer stable tabs or clearly labelled buttons.
 The recorder falls back to XPath only when it cannot find a role, label, or short visible text.